boidushya/better-lyrics/STYLING.md

    }
    ```
 	- **Note on `.blyrics-zero-dur-animate`:**
-	  The `.blyrics-zero-dur-animate` class is applied when there is no swipe animation (i.e. its duration is 0s).
-In
+	  The `.blyrics-zero-dur-animate` class is applied when there is no swipe animation (i.e., its duration is 0s).
-	  such cases, we want a fade-in effect for the opacity instead of an instant highlight of the entire word.
-By
+      In such cases, we want a fade-in effect for the opacity instead of an instant highlight of the entire word.
-	  omitting the override (opacity set to 1) when `.blyrics-zero-dur-animate` is present, we allow the opacity to
+      By omitting the override (opacity set to 1) when `.blyrics-zero-dur-animate` is present, we allow the opacity to
 	  transition smoothly.

 ---